-The Practitioner-Scholar Research Conference is hosted by the Doctor of Business Administration program at the University of South Florida’s Muma College of Business.
+The AMP (Academics Meet Practice; formerly Practitioner-Scholar Research) Conference is hosted by the Doctor of Business Administration program at the University of South Florida’s Muma College of Business.
 It is run for the benefit of participants in executive doctoral programs around the world and for academics and managers who seek to bridge the massive gap that now exists between business research and the practice of business.

-Long term, the Practitioner-Scholar Research Conference has two specific goals:
+Long term, the AMP Conference has two specific goals:

 - To offer a venue where interesting research can be communicated to practice.